We’re inviting Autistic* youth to have their say!

 *A Note on Language Use

 Based on feedback from individuals within the autism community, Xenia Concerts alternates between person first (i.e, person with autism) and identity-first (i.e., Autistic person) language.
 We continue to follow the evolution of language use within the autism, neurodiversity, and disability communities.
-In one-on-one interactions, we follow the preferences of the individual with lived experience.
+In one-on-one interactions, we follow the preferences of the individual.